Call Today! Free Immediate Response (818) 781-1570

 • For actual possession, you must have physical control over the illegal drug.

 Contact our Los Angeles drug crime lawyers for more information about your specific drug case.
-A case for possession of sale of illegal drugs can involve a person who is pulled over and has a bag of cocaine in their car, along with scales and plastic baggies.
+A case for possession or sale of illegal drugs can involve a person who is pulled over and has a bag of cocaine in their car, along with scales and plastic baggies.

 Another case can involve someone who is running a meth lab.
-Officers often look for circumstantial evidence that you intended to sell the drugs in your possession, such as baggies, large amounts of cash, scales, pay-owes, and any text messages confirming sales.
+Officers often look for circumstantial evidence that you intend to sell the drugs in your possession, such as baggies, large amounts of cash, scales, pay-owes, and any text messages confirming sales.

 We could argue that the amount of drugs in your possession was only for personal use.
 Are you the victim of police misconduct?
 Our law firm could file a California Pitchess motion to challenge the credibility of the police officer.